-Renting, Leasing, and Buying Cars for International Students
+Renting, Leasing, & Buying Cars for International Students

-Depending on where you decide to study in the United States, you may be shocked to find that a car is necessary to get around town.
+Depending on where you decide to study in the United States, a car may be necessary to get around town.
 This can be a tough challenge that many international students overlook at first.

-Difference Between Renting, Leasing, and Buying a Car
+Difference Between Renting, Leasing, & Buying a Car

 The main differences when it comes to renting, leasing, and buying a car in the U.S. have to do with the length of possession and responsibility.

-Leasing – Leasing is like a long-term rental in that eventually you must return the car to the dealership, but months or even years later.
+- Leasing – Leasing is like a long-term rental in that eventually you must return the car to the dealership, but months or even years later.
 You do not own the car but are responsible to the dealer if something should happen.
-To learn more about leasing, click here.
+Use our guide to answer the question: how does a car lease work?

-Buying – When you buy a car, you own the vehicle outright and it is yours to do what you please with.
-If something happens to the vehicle, you are no responsible to anyone but yourself.
+- Buying – When you buy a car, you own the vehicle outright and it is yours to do what you please with.
+If something happens to the vehicle, you are not responsible to anyone but yourself.

 Renting a Car as an International Student